 Wednesday, April 23

 Wear Denim to show your support for survivors of Sexual Violence

 What is Denim Day?

 In 1999 the Italian High Court overturned a rape conviction because the victim was wearing tight jeans at the time of the assault.
 The justices stated that the victim must have helped her attacker remove her jeans, from which they inferred consent.
 People all around the world were outraged.
 Wearing jeans on this anniversary became an international symbol of protest against erroneous and destructive attitudes about sexual violence.
-Wear jeans with a purpose.
+Wear jeans with a purpose on April 23, 2014!
 Click HERE to find out more about Denim Day's national campaign!

 Wednesday, April 23